The IndieBeat: Mike Bithell chats about writing, the games industry, and making players cry

 Bithell: There’s a rant I could go on.
 I may go on the rant.
 Let’s do the rant.
 This isn’t targeted at any particular person, and definitely not VR people.
 VR is interesting, because there’s such a new requirement of technology.
 But I’m so bored of emotional resonance being a thing.
 We’re dreaming of a future where we can make a player — like, “I cried at five games last year.”
 I don’t think that’s rare.
 I think everything emotionally resonates.

-I see a lot o — it feels like we’ve been having the kind of, “When will a game be made that can really connect with someone on an emotional level” conversation for 20 years.
+I see a lot of — it feels like we’ve been having the kind of, “When will a game be made that can really connect with someone on an emotional level” conversation for 20 years.
 And there’s definitely — we’ve done it.
 It’s been done.
 Emotional resonance isn’t, to me, a massive objective.
 I don’t strive to make someone cry.
 That’s not an objective I have, because to be honest, if you’re telling stories about characters, that’s not a technical hurdle.
 There are people — these stories resonate.
 We’ve done that.

 For me, it’s more about what we’re trying to say and how we say it and telling satisfying stories, but also trying to have an opinion, trying to have a statement to make with what we do.
 Emotional resonance, it resonates with me personally. [laughs] It feels tired.
 I see a lot of prominent game story people still talking about it as if it’s something that hasn’t happened yet.
 I feel like a lot of the people who talk about it have already achieved it, so move on.